Pharmacy of the Eastern Vaud Hospitals: Vevey (1984-2019)

 In the autumn of 1983, the Samaritan Hospital inaugurated a new pharmacy in its new medico-technical building.
 On 1 January 1984, the 7 regional hospitals of the Eastern Vaud, taking advantage of this infrastructure, established a single central pharmacy as a non-profit association under the initial name of "Association de la Pharmacie centrale des hôpitaux de l'Est vaudois".

 The PHEL is thus the second central pharmacy in Switzerland created to supply drugs to several hospitals in a region, after the pharmacy of the Central Institute of Valais Hospitals (ICHV), created in 1978.
-In 1988, François Rouiller, a pharmacist, writer and cartoonist, joined the team, working mainly as a clinical pharmacist.

-The PHEL continued to develop.
-In 1990, the Rive-Neuve palliative care foundation, then based in Villeneuve, joined the founding members of the PHEL, while the Aigle Hospital left at the turn of the century, to be replaced at the same time by the Miremont foundation in Leysin.
+The PHEL continued to develop and François Rouiller, a pharmacist, writer and illustrator, joined the team in 1988, working mainly as a clinical pharmacist.
+In 1990, the Rive-Neuve palliative care foundation, then based in Villeneuve, joined the founding members of the PHEL, while the Aigle Hospital left at the turn of the century, to be replaced at the same time by the Miremont Foundation in Leysin.
 Finally, the Pays-d'Enhaut Hospital in Château-d'Œx joined the PHEL in 2011.

 At the same time, a series of hospital mergers changed the balance of PHEL's membership.
 First, the Samaritan, Montreux and Mottex hospitals merged in 1998 to form a multi-site hospital on the Riviera, to which the Providence Hospital was added in 2004.
 Subsequently, the Riviera Hospital merged with the Chablais Hospital to form the Riviera-Chablais, Hospital, Vaud-Valais (HRC), which has since become the principal member of the PHEL.

 In this context, the PHEL has gradually taken on more responsibilities in the Chablais Valaisan region.
 In 2012, it took over the responsibility of the centralised preparation and supply of chemotherapies for the Chablais Hospital (site of Monthey).
 Then, at the end of 2016, the HRC entrusted it with the entire supply of drugs for its Aigle and Monthey sites, as well as with the responsibility for their pharmaceutical assistance.